zheguang/Notebook/ClickHouse/Contributions-25-10/writeup.md

 - New query optimization on pattern matching queries: [Issue#71421](https://github.com/ClickHouse/ClickHouse/issues/71421), [PR#85920](https://github.com/ClickHouse/ClickHouse/pull/85920)
 - Fix common table expression bug for insert query: [Issue#85368](https://github.com/ClickHouse/ClickHouse/issues/85368), [PR#87789](https://github.com/ClickHouse/ClickHouse/pull/87789)

-# Why
+# Overview

 ## PR#87374 and PR#85920
 - ClickHouse is the fastest analytics database.
 My contributions make it even faster.
 - Text search is common for many workloads many data have textual representations.
 Workloads such as searching logs and traces in observability, retrieiving information from documents, data transformation in data warehouse, and generative AI applications.
 - Faster text search will make all these applications run faster, save time and resources, unlocking more analytical insights, and leading to faster decisions making in both business and AI applications.

-- ClickHouse is fast thanks to its query optimization, which has recently been reworked [link]().
-How do we make use of the new query optimizer to further push query efficiency?
+- ClickHouse is fast thanks to its query optimization, which is a deep topic culminating decades of database research.
+How do we add to the query optimizer to further push query efficiency?
 - For text search, complex pattern matching requires more compute-intensive regular expression evaluation.
 However, for simpler patterns such as affix (prefix and suffix) matching, simple substring comparison optimized for single-instruction-multiple-data (SIMD) can be several times faster.
+- To make the optimization applicable automatically to a wide set of user queries, the solution we propose is based on query optimization techniques, where a new optimization pass is added to the query analyzer to transform the tree representation of a query into an semantically equivalent but more efficient form for execution.

 ## PR#87789
 - ClickHosue is great for ingesting large amount of data.
 The data ingestion facility in ClickHouse is crucial for shoveling large amount of data from external sources such as Apache Kafka and Apache Iceberg into ClickHouse native format for most efficiency.